What is this consultation about?

 Who will this affect?

-Working age households in the Winchester City Council's area who currently receive or will apply for Council Tax Reduction.
+Working age households in the Council's area who currently receive or will apply for Council Tax Support.

-Pension age households will not be affected as Central Government set the scheme.
+Pension age households will not be affected as Central Government prescribe the scheme.

-Are there any alternatives to changing the existing Council Tax Reduction scheme?
+Are there any alternatives to changing the existing Council Tax Support scheme?